acje/quality-attributes/README.md

 * Look into quality attributes in relation to OODA-loops, and OODA lops in relation to Cynefin framework.
 * vision, strategy, tactics, metrics. where does quality attributes fit in?
 * Proposal; The systems quality attributes can be described as a connected graph of cascading intent (Stephen Bungay - The art of action) or promises (Mark Burgess - promise theory).
+* this might become a wardley map(?) functional requirements (user needs) being the anchor.